 Evidence should be presented, in the eighth step, for the submission of joining Tawteen Partners Club, UAE.

 The Tawteen Partners Club is a MOHRE initiative, in Dubai, UAE.
-This Club provides special incentives, privileges, and services to registered business companies in accordance to the classification of that particular business company.
+This Club provides special incentives, privileges, and services to registered business companies by the classification of that particular business company.

 The final approval must be acquired in the ninth step.